mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 (improved, sensor mast), Stealth (improved), Vacuum Protection

-The Qiknavra (named after the smaller of Zhdant’s continents) is one of the
+The Qiknavra (named after the smaller of Zhdant's continents) is one of the
-Consulate’s latest grav tank designs.
+Consulate's latest grav tank designs.
 The craft is intended to be a small, relatively inexpensive, yet highly survivable vehicle on the battlefield.
 To date, the Imperium